 Business Overview.
 We continue to evaluate our product offerings with the goal to provide new products that are simpler, more transparent and provide value to our advisors, clients and shareholders.
-New business efforts in 2017 centered on the sale of Shield Annuities, which increased 50% compared to 2016.
+New business efforts in 2017 centered on the sale of Shield Level SelectorSM, Shield Level SelectorSM and Shield Level 10SM (collectively, "Shield Annuities") which increased 50% compared to 2016.
 In addition, as part of our distribution agreement with MassMutual, we launched a new fixed indexed annuity product in the second half of 2017.
 However, overall 2017 sales declined on a comparative basis due to impacts from Separation-related events that occurred in 2016, including the sale of MPCG to MassMutual and the suspension of sales by Fidelity, as well as our migration away from participating whole life and certain term life products.